Lorenza Baroncelli is an italian architect, researcher and curator.

 From 2009 to 2011 she worked as an architect at Stefano Boeri Architects where she collaborated in urban and architectural projects including, among others, São Paulo Calling, a worldwide research on the informal settlements, the Concept Masterplan for the Milan Expo 2015 and the Recovery of the Ex Arsenale at La Maddalena.

-She has been published in national and international architecture magazines such as Abitare, Domus and Urbanist
+She has been published in national and international architecture magazines and she has lectured in Universities and cultural centres in Italy, Brazil, China and Albania.

 This website is the result of the collaboration among different professionals: